vincentarelbundock/marginaleffects/README.md

 ## Supported models

+#### Adjusted predictions

+Under the hood, `marginaleffects`’s `predictions` function uses the `insight` package to retrieve adjusted predictions from a wide variety of models.
+Currently, `insight` [supports over 200 types of model objects](https://easystats.github.io/insight/), and most of those should work out-of-the-box with the `predictions` function.
+If you run into problems, do not hesitate to report them on Github or via email.

+#### Marginal effects

-This table shows the list of models supported by `marginaleffects`, and shows which numerical results – marginal effects (dY/dX) or standard errors (Std.
-Error) – have been checked against alternative software
-packages: Stata’s `margins` command and R’s `margins` package.
+This table shows the list of models supported by the `marginaleffects` function, and shows which numerical results – marginal effects (dY/dX) or standard errors (Std.
+Error) – have been checked against alternative software packages: Stata’s `margins` command and R’s `margins` package.
 Empty cells mean that the results of a model have not yet been validated against external software.
 Green cells indicate that the results of [at least one model from the test suite](https://github.com/vincentarelbundock/marginaleffects/tree/main/tests/testthat)